BlocProtocol/BLOC-wiki/docs/about/Home.md

 - Low & Fix rates per transactions (0.0001 BLOC)
 - The BLOC Protocol is decentralized and open source meaning [anyone can contribute](Contributing.md) to [BLOC's source code](https://github.com/furiousteam/BLOC) and nobody has central control over the network.
 Nothing is censored.

-BLOC is [easy to mine](../mining/What-is-mining.md) from a mobile phone, Raspberry Pi, a desktop computer or GPU rig and much more, a complete mining suite of softwares works well with an egalitarian Proof Of Work using the Cryptonight Haven algorithm which is ASIC resistant and NiceHash resistant.
+Mine BLOC anywhere, anytime.
+From a mobile phone, Raspberry Pi, a desktop computer or GPU rig and much more, a [complete mining suite of softwares](../mining/How-to-mine-BLOC.md) works well with an egalitarian Proof Of Work using the Cryptonight Haven algorithm which is ASIC resistant and NiceHash resistant.